And the beauty of this method is that it doesn’t matter what the weather is outside or whether or not you have a good campfire going!

-However, the chocolate can still be a little bit thick, which makes it hard to dip the graham crackers into the dip without breaking them.
+- Depending on your oven you may want to increase the temp to 425 due to the melted chocolate being a little bit thick, which makes it hard to dip the graham crackers into the dip without breaking them.

-You can also use chocolate chips in place of the chocolate bars.
+- You can swap chocolate chips in place of chocolate bars.

 - 1 tbsp Butter, melted